Ready For Adolescence

 Assist Your Child During Times of Change

 The best way to prepare your child for the changes and challenges of adolescence is to set the stage.
-Moms with daughters, dads with sons or a single parents with either sex should spend time giving their preadolescent child a basic understanding of what’s coming before the big transition begins.
+Moms with daughters, dads with sons, or a single parent with either sex should spend time giving their preadolescent child a basic understanding of what’s coming before the big transition begins.
 Help your child prepare for coming changes in a proactive and positive way.
 Here’s a quick guide to the when, what, and how of that time together:

 When:

-Often parents are concerned that they will overwhelm their preteen or encourage premature curiosity if they jump the gun in preparing them for adolescence.
+Often, parents are concerned that they will overwhelm their preteen or encourage premature curiosity if they jump the gun in preparing them for adolescence.
 A greater concern, however, is the likelihood that someone else will beat you to it.
 Children are typically ready before their parents are, usually around eleven years old.
 Of course, not all children are the same.
 That’s why spending time with your preteen is important to get a sense of where they are developmentally.
 Ask God for wisdom about the timing of your conversations.

 What: